mborgerson/wiki-export/wiki/Boot_Process.md

 #### Kernel decryption

-The Kernel is decrypted in-place.
 The 2BL will copy the kernel decrytpion key (16 bytes) from offset 32 of an array of 3 keys:

 | Offset | Use             |
 |--------|-----------------|
 | 0      | EEPROM key      |
 | 16     | Certificate key |
 | 32     | Kernel key      |

+The Kernel is then decrypted in-place using RC4.

 #### Kernel decompression